 PHOTO: TN

 According to the decision, all 13 defendants were prosecuted for violating bidding regulations causing serious consequences.
-In addition to Ms. Nhan, there was also defendant Nguyen Trong Duong, who at the time of the violations was the Director of VNCERT, and later held the position of Deputy Head of the Planning and Finance Department of the Ministry of Information and Communications.
+In addition to Ms. Nhan, there is also defendant Nguyen Trong Duong, who at the time of the violations was the Director of VNCERT, and later held the position of Deputy Head of the Planning and Finance Department of the Ministry of Information and Communications.

-According to the indictment, in 2016, VNCERT was assigned by TT-TT to implement a project to purchase equipment and hire technical services to monitor and analyze incidents and network security attacks on a number of international internet connection channels.
+According to the indictment, in 2016, VNCERT was assigned by the Ministry of Information and Communications to implement a project to purchase equipment and hire technical services to monitor and analyze incidents and attacks on network security on several international internet connection channels.
 The total investment was 95 billion VND.

-VNCERT uses the above list and estimates to legalize consulting packages for the Department of Planning and Finance to appraise and submit to the ministry's leaders for approval.
+VNCERT uses the above list and budget to formalize the consulting packages for the Planning and Finance Department to appraise and submit to the Ministry's leadership for approval.

 Thanhnien.vn